Free Agent Signings | Taiwan News

 CINCINNATI (4) — Signed David Hernandez, rhp, Arizona, to a $5 million, two-year contract; signed Cliff Pennington, inf, Los Angeles Angels, to a minor league contract ($1.5 million); signed Oliver Perez, lhp, Washington, to a minor league contract ($1.25 million); signed Ben Revere, of, Los Angeles Angels, to a minor league contract ($1.5 million).

-COLORADO (4) — Signed Chris Iannetta, c, Arizona, to an $8.5 million, two-year contract; re-signed Jake McGee, lhp, to a $27 million, three-year contract; signed Bryan Shaw, rhp, Cleveland, to a $27 million, three-year contract; signed Wade Davis, rhp, Chicago Cubs, to a $52 million, three-year contract.
+COLORADO (5) — Signed Chris Iannetta, c, Arizona, to an $8.5 million, two-year contract; re-signed Jake McGee, lhp, to a $27 million, three-year contract; signed Bryan Shaw, rhp, Cleveland, to a $27 million, three-year contract; signed Wade Davis, rhp, Chicago Cubs, to a $52 million, three-year contract; re-signed Carlos Gonzalez, of, to a $5 million, one-year contract.

 LOS ANGELES (1) — Re-signed Chase Utley, 2b, to a $2 million, two-year contract.